culturesofknowledge/emplaces/design/display.md

 ### Sources and Contributors

-The initial release of EM Places will be limited to c.
+The initial release of EM Places will probably be limited to c.
 50-100 sample records serving as representative examples of full entries and and as a means to demonstrate the gazetteer's features to contributors.
 The records will be selected, in large part, from those places in [Early Modern Letters Online (EMLO)][5] with the greatest number of letters sent, received, or mentioned.
+An alternative approach is to match a small number (again, c.
+50-100) complete sample records with a larger group (e.g. 5-6K) of minimal place entries.

 Over time, we expect to add records to EM Places in much the same way as we have grown EMLO's database – that is, slowly and incrementally, in a way which allows us to meet, wherever possible, the particular needs of our individual and institutional contributors.
 Although EM Places will draw on reference gazetteers for certain core data (e.g. locations) it is not designed to be a bulk aggregator of place data.
 Our emphasis will be on much fewer, but richer records, directed towards the needs of early modern scholars.

 ### Current and Historical Place Entities

 Our use of ‘current’ refers to still currently existing places and thus generally also found in our reference gazetteers (GeoNames, Getty TGN).
 Consequently, a current place will also have a current administrative hierarchy (e.g. ADM1, ADM2, ADM3..) and a physical location (i.e. lat/long)  maintained for it outside of EM Places by our reference gazetteer(s).

 In contrast, a ‘historical’ place is no longer extant entity with a temporal validity (e.g. the Habsburg Monarchy, 1526-1804).
 EM Places will not attempt to capture spatial data on historical regions (i.e. polygons).
 Instead, we will either provide a single representative lat/long location (e.g. Vienna) or external link, where available to external resources/projects with the necessary expertise and data (e.g. to [FNZGIS][3] for Central/Eastern Europe).
+A second, alternative approach is to provide low resolution bitmap maps of historical places where these are available (e.g. a [EurAtlas map][12] of the Holy Roman Empire in 1700).

 Let's take, for example, the town of Opole in Poland.
 This is a currently extant place, and would be listed with alternative name and location data from our reference gazetteers.
 Amongst its alternative names (toponyms) is a historical name, Oppeln.
-EM Places will   record 'Oppeln' without attempting to contextualize it historically.
+EM Places will   record 'Oppeln' as an toponym without attempting to contextualize it historically.
 This is because our alternative name data for current places will come from reference gazetteers which themselves typically do not offer this data (see section below on Core vs. Additional Metadata).

 However, the record for a current place can optionally include additional historical information and contexts, such as data on historical calendar use, further attestations of toponyms, or various kinds of hierarchies associated with it (e.g. ecclesiastical, offering data on parishes, dioceses etc.).
 These additional contexts can be shared with EM Places by individual researchers and projects.
 When this is itself a place (e.g. the Bohemian Crown, 1490-1742) it is recorded in the gazetteer as a separate, historical place entity, linked to the current places with which it is associated.
-For example, in the period 1490-1521 the town of Opole (current place) was a part of the (historical place) 'Duchy of Opole' which itself was part of the (historical place) Governorate of the Duchy of Silesia etc. culminating in the (historical place) 'Holy Roman Empire'.
+For example, in the period 1490-1521 the town of Opole (current place) was a part of the (historical place) 'Duchy of Opole' which itself was part of the (historical place) Governorate of the 'Duchy of Silesia' etc. culminating in the (historical place) 'Holy Roman Empire'.

 In summary, all 'current places' in EM Places will have a current hierarchy and location (taken from reference gazetteers) and, optionally, can be associated with several more 'historical places' and contexts (e.g. calendars), contributed to the gazetteer by scholars and projects.